† See Incomplete Grades section for explanation.

 Students may opt to have a course graded as S/U in lieu of the traditional letter grades by completing the Request for Undergraduate S/U Form by the end of the resign period for the semester.

-Students cannot select S/U grading for any course that is required for their major(s), or is a prerequisite for their major(s) or general education requirements.
+Students cannot select S/U grading for any course that is required for their major(s), is a prerequisite for their major(s) or is used to fulfill general education requirements.

 No more than 25 percent of a student’s UB credit can be graded S/U.

 Instructors are not aware if students have selected the S/U option when they submit the earned letter grade.
 The Office of the Registrar will convert the letter grade to S/U for those students who have opted for S/U grading at the end of the semester.
-Students may recover the letter grade earned in a course graded S/U if: (a) that course is required for their major(s), or is a prerequisite for their major(s) to which they have changed; or (b) they can document that a graduate or professional school to which they have applied demands the letter grade earned.
-(Once recovered, the grade can not be reverted back to S/U grading).
+Students may recover the letter grade earned in a course graded S/U. Once recovered, the letter grade is considered permanent and cannot be reverted back to an S/U.

 The letter grades equivalent to “U” (unsatisfactory) are “C-,” “D+,” “D,” and “F”.
-Students who have opted for S/U grading and earn a “C-,” “D+” or “D” may petition their advisor to recover the letter grade if they wish to use the course toward degree requirements.
+Students who have opted for S/U grading and earn a “C-,” “D+” or “D” may recover the letter grade if they wish to use the course toward degree requirements.